MISSION / HISTORY

 - Passion—We have a huge heart for feeding hungry people.
 No one should go hungry.

-- Relationships—We love our community, clients, donors, volunteers, partners, and staff.
+- Relationships—We love our community, guests, donors, volunteers, partners, and staff.

 - Integrity—We will always be good stewards of the resources entrusted to us.